 Will I need a GTSR Entry Ticket Reservation if I have a Wedding Permit?

 Your wedding permit allows you entry into the park WITHOUT a GTSR Entry Reservation Ticket for the day of your event.
 You will still need to purchase the $35 Entry Fee that you can do at a booth on your way into the park.
 Be prepared and bring a printout of your permit.
-Your guests (and any other vehicles besides yours, photographers, officiants, etc.) WILL need a GTSR Entry Reservati on Ticket.
+The special use permit you paid for will waive the use for Your guests to have a GTSR ticket, but you need to include the number of cars on your permit for your number of guests.
+Your guests will need a paper copy of your permit.
+Be sure to include your photographer’s car as one of the cars on your permit and send them a copy of it.
 If you plan on exploring the park on any other day than your elopement, you WILL need a GTSR Entry Reservation Ticket.

 Do I need a Going to the Sun Road (GTSR) Entry Ticket if I have a Special Use Permit for my elopement/wedding?